Opportunities

 Eligibility

-Current or former (2020 to present) Regional Foundation grantee (or a collaborative partner) or program related investment partner.
+Current or former (2021 to present) Regional Foundation grantee (or a collaborative partner) or program-related investment partner.